Masters Thesis Supervision

 Register your defense

-At least 3 weeks before your defense, please submit the form for the registration of the defense, which will also include the composition of the examination committee.
+At least 3 weeks before your defense and at least one month after you got your grade, please submit the form for the registration of the defense, which will also include the composition of the examination committee.

 6.